dataGriff/SQLServerIndexes/ReadMe.md

 SET STATISTICS IO ON;
 SET STATISTICS TIME ON;

---doesn't like the implict conversion from int to char on this one SELECT CalendarYear, MonthOfYearName, CalendarMonthNo, DayOfMonthNo, DayOfWeekName, TestValueCategory, CountTest, AmountTest FROM acc.RegularQueryChar
+--doesn't like the implicit conversion from int to char on this one SELECT CalendarYear, MonthOfYearName, CalendarMonthNo, DayOfMonthNo, DayOfWeekName, TestValueCategory, CountTest, AmountTest FROM acc.RegularQueryChar
 WHERE  CalendarMonthNo = 201401;